paulina-h734/music-genre-classification/README.md

   likely explains why accuracy sits below the ~70–80% that classic-feature GTZAN baselines reach.
 Dropping the averaged spectrogram and keeping the engineered features is the first experiment I'd run.
-- **SMOTE wasn't needed.** GTZAN is balanced by construction — 100 tracks per genre, and my run skipped exactly one file.
+- **SMOTE wasn't needed.** GTZAN is balanced by construction: 100 tracks per genre, and my run skipped exactly one file.
 Oversampling a 100/…/99 split is effectively a no-op, so the accuracy gain from RandomForest to XGBoost can't be attributed to better handling of class imbalance.